-You can’t read a newspaper or magazine without seeing them and you can’t scroll through social media channels without seeing them.
-They are everywhere.
-They’re spending vast amounts of investor funded cash raising their brand awareness and they’re also now available in some of the biggest furniture and bed retailers’ stores around the country.
+A couple of years ago you couldn’t read a newspaper or magazine or scroll through social media channels without seeing them.
+They were everywhere – even in some of the biggest furniture and bed retailers’ stores around the country.

 If, after a short period, you realise that maybe the one you’ve chosen isn’t as comfortable as you first thought, you have to go through the often time-consuming and frustrating process of complaining which may result in inspection visits from the retailer and/or an independent inspector and there’s no guarantee that that they will agree to offer you a replacement.

-So, what’s not to like about this new way of buying a mattress?
+So, what’s not to like about these bed in a boxes?
 The first thing to be aware of is that the vast majority of these mattresses are made up of different layers of foam including standard polyurethane foam, memory foam, gel foam or latex foam.
 If you’re not a fan of the type of feel that foam mattresses offer compared to spring interior mattresses then they might not be for you.
 There are, however, a few companies who combine the ‘bounce’ of pocket springs with different layers of comforting foam.